“You’re really pretty for a black girl.”

 - Can you see as much as white people?
 You know, because of your eyes?

-Statements to mixed race students:
+Statements to mixed race students or white:

 - Question: What are you?
 Answer: HUMAN.
 Being bi-racial doesn’t make me a “what’.